maxammann/blog/content/posts/2019-12-23-t490-fingerprint-sensor.md

 You can install these using `fwupdmgr install <fw.cab>` or enable the testing remote using `fwupdmgr enable-remote lvfs-testing` as root user.
 Power off your laptop and start it again.

-# Getting the latest libfprint
+# Getting the Latest libfprint

 The `libfprint` which is packaged for most distributions is not ready for the firmware yet.
 You can clone the latest `libfprint` though to communicate with the fingerprint reader:
 * `git clone https://gitlab.freedesktop.org/libfprint/libfprint.git`